 Log in to Kubeapps.

-Select the namespace where the repository (and the secret) were created.
+Select the namespace where the repository (and the secret) are to be created.
+This should be different from the kubeapps namespace.

-In the "Configuration" menu, select the "App Repositories" option, then click the "Add App Respository" button.
+From the menu button in the top right corner, select the "App Repositories" option, then click the "Add App Repository" button.

 In the resulting screen enter the following information: